SMI/SmiServices/docs/applications/dicom-directory-processor.md

 # Dicom Directory Processor

 This application searches recursively searches the specified directory to find all subdirectories which contain at least one DICOM file.
-For each such directory, an `AccessionDirectoryMessage` is sent using the options specified in the `ProcessDirectoryOptions.AccessionDirectoryProducerOptions` config setting.
+For each such directory, an `AccessionDirectoryMessage` is sent.

 Note that this application used to be called `ProcessDirectory`, and some config values still reference this.